Yiannis128/Yiannis128/articles/article-compiler-tutorial.md

 _Note that the import elements are for [Static Builder](static-builder-tutorial.html)._

-The HTML is normal aside from the `{title}` `{article}` keywords.
+The HTML is normal aside from the `{title} {article} {time}` keywords.
 These keywords let Article Compiler insert the title of the article and the generated HTML at the correct place.
-The title of the article is the first line with the # removed.
+The `{article}` tag is replaced by the content of the markdown file (aside from the param block that will be explained later).
+The `{time}` tag is automatically calculated by the word count of the markdown file.
+The `{title}` tag is obtained from the inclusion of a _title_ field inside of the param block at the top of the file.

+## The Param Block

+The param block is a block of meta data that is included at the top of the markdown file, it is removed when the article is compiled so the HTML will not include it.
+Inside the param block, meta data such as the title of the article can be included.
+The param block needs to start at the first line of the file, that means that the `params` keyword is at line 0 of the markdown file, if this is not the case, then article compiler will treat the param block as being part of the file and include it in the generated HTML.
+An example param block is shown below:

+    params
+    title: Article Compiler Tutorial
+    endparams

+The param block starts with the `params` keyword and ends with the `endparams` keyword.
+Between those two keywords, meta data such as what the title of the article is can be declared in the form of `key: value`.
+Each meta data entry, along with the `params endparams` keywords need to be line separated.

 ## Supported Tags

+Below is a list of currently supported tags that are supported.

 | Markdown Tag | HTML Template Tag | Explanation                                         |
 | ------------ | ----------------- | --------------------------------------------------- |